 Our current projects:

-Musa Masala: Mountain Girl of the Himalayas—a fundraising book for the Wongchu Sherpa Memorial Hospital in Chyangba Village, Nepal
+On sale!
+Our original book, Musa Masala: Mountain Girl of the Himalaya. $20 from each book benefits the Wongchhu Sherpa Memorial Hospital Project.

 Our past projects:

 - Musa Masala: Mountain Girl of the Himalaya donated $3,000 to the Wongchhu Sherpa Memorial Hospital fund within first six months of release.
 JAM JAM!